80columns/gdrive-shell/README.md

 Once your Docker session is active, you can navigate to the gdshell folder in /root/gdshell and run the program:

-cd gdshell
+cd /root/gdshell
 ./main.py

-You will need to supply your own values for client_id and client_secret within the credentials.json file.
+You will need to supply your own values for project_id, client_id, and client_secret within the credentials.json file.
 This file exists as a reference and does not actually contain any credentials.